Free Walking Tour Berlin

 Additional Safety Tips

-While Berlin is generally considered safe, it’s always wise to be prepared and take precautions to ensure a smooth and worry-free trip.
+Berlin is generally safe, but, like with any city, it’s good to be prepared and know what delicate situations may arise to avoid unpleasant situations.
 Here are some additional safety tips to keep in mind:

 Stay Informed